jgreen124/Intro-Deep-Learning/HW1/JG_HW1.md

 The `knn_tester.py` script is a modified version of `knn.py` that runs the knn with both L1 and L2 distances as well as with different k values.

 **_NOTE:_** `knn_tester.py` is classifying 1000 images compared to `knn.py` only classifying 20 images.
-This was done to get a better representation of the accuracy of the model, and is also why the reported times by the scripts are so different.
+This was done to get a better representation of the accuracy of the model, and is also why the reported times by the scripts are different.

 ### `knn_tester.py` Script
 ```python